 For every major limit violation, New Relic creates an

-NrIntegrationError event for that account, which have these limit-related attributes:
+NrIntegrationError event for that account, which has these limit-related attributes:

 The system Limits page (from the account dropdown, click